Our sophisticated furnished hotel residences in NYC are located in the heart of the Theatre District, in Midtown Manhattan

 Following a magnificent renovation by a team of top architects, AKA Times Square boasts a collection of 111 contemporary Manhattan hotel residences and sophisticated amenities.
 A striking bi-level penthouse lounge, envisioned by internationally acclaimed Italian architect and designer, Piero Lissoni – features a spectacular roof top terrace with breathtaking city views, and sleek furnishings, ideal for relaxation inside and out.
 The lower level of the lounge includes a high tech Technogym fitness center and media nook with laptop and printer.

 Steps from iconic NYC attractions such as the Theatre District’s many world-class Broadway shows; Bryant Park, (where you can ice skate in winter or watch the hottest Broadway shows in the summer); Radio City Music Hall, Rockefeller Center, The International Center of Photography and the historic Belasco Theater, and world class dining and shopping destinations, AKA Times Square reflects the vibrant energy of New York City while providing guests with a quiet respite- the best of both worlds.
 Additionally, the Times Square transportation hub, one block away, provides convenient access to any destination in the city.
 Newly opened Hunt & Fish Club, adjacent to AKA Times Square, features a new take on classic old-school New York steak and seafood and has quickly become a favorite Midtown restaurant.

-AKA Times Square furnished apartments and serviced residences provides a tranquil environment for stays of one week or many months, offering 105 spacious studios, one and two bedroom suites and two story Times Square penthouses, all featuring full kitchens with high end appliances.
+AKA Times Square luxury residences in New York provide a tranquil environment for stays of a few days, weeks or longer.
+Select from spacious studios, one and two bedroom suites (some with den) and penthouse suites in Manhattan, all featuring full kitchens with high end appliances.